accelazh/accelazh.github.io/_posts/2023-01-15-A-Holistic-View-of-Distributed-Storage-Architecture-and-Design-Space.md

 What an architect role does and means in real world industry are somehow puzzled.
 From my experience, this is due to architecture step is organized differently at different companies.
 At some, architect is the next job position of every software developer.
 At some others, I didn't even see an explicit architect job position.

-  * __Architect the tech lead__.
+## Architect the tech lead

 Usually seen at Internet companies.
 The architect role is taken by a senior guy in the team, who masters technology stacks and design principles.
 The architect makes decision on which technology stack to use, and builds the framework for the following team members to fill concrete code.
 The architect role is in high demand, because Internet companies quickly spin up App after App, each needs its architect, while the underlying opensource infrastructure is relatively stable.
 Both the business value and technology stack win traction.
 The API richness in upper App level implies more products and components to host new architects, while infra level generally has simpler API and honors vertical depth.

+## Architecture BU

-  * __Architecture BU (i.e. department)__.
-Seen at Telecom companies.
+BU - business unit, i.e. department.
+Usually seen at Telecom companies.
 Architects work with architects, software developers work with software developers; they reside at different BUs.
 The architecture results are handed off in middle, following a waterfall / CMMI model.
 The architecture designs on more stable, even standardized requirements, with very strict verification, and delivers completeness of documentation.
 Strong process, and expect more meetings bouncing across BUs.
 Employees tend to be separated into decision making layer and execution layer, where the later one expects long work, limited growth, and early retire.

-  * __Peer-to-peer architect__.
+## Peer-to-peer architect

 Usually seen at teams building dedicated technology.
 Unlike Internet companies spinning up Apps horizontally atop many different technologies, such team vertically focuses on one, e.g. to build a database, a cloud storage, an infrastructure component, i.e. 2C (former) vs 2B (later) culture.
 No dedicated architect job position, but shared by everyone.
 Anyone can start a design proposal (incremental, new component, even new service).
 The design undergoes a few rounds of review from a group of senior guys, not fixed but selected by relevance and interest.
 Anyone can contribute to the design, and can join freely to set off with project development.
 Quite organic.
 Technology is the key traction here, where new architecture can be invented for it (e.g. new NVM media to storage design).

-  * __System analyst__.
+## System analyst

 Usually seen at companies selling ERP (Enterprise resource planning), or outsourcing.
 The systems are heavily involved into customer side domain knowledge.
 And the domain knowledge is invalidated when selling to another customer from a different domain.
 Because of new background each time, comprehensive requirement analysis and architecture procedures are developed.
 When domain can be reused, domain experts are valued, where __knowledge and experience themselves are good designs__.
 Domain knowledge can win more traction than technology, where the later one more leans to stability and cost management.

-  * __Borrow and improve__.
+## Borrow and improve

 Usually seen at follower companies.
 If not edge cutting into no man's land, __reference architecture__ (top product's architecture) can usually be found to borrow from, to customize and improve.
 This is also benefited by the wide variety of opensource.
 Reference architecture, standing on the shoulder of giants, are widely used in software architecture processes, e.g. comparing peer works, which is another example of knowledge and experience themselves are good designs.
 Market technology investigation survey are high demand skills.

 # Key processes in software architecture

+## Knowledge and skills

 As preparation, architecture design requires below knowledge and skills